razvanvancea/cli-weather-script/README.md

-# Bring weather information into your terminal
+# Bring weather report into your terminal
 ### available on Linux and MacOS platforms
 <img src="blob/logo.jpg">